DupieM/DuPlessisMarine_221326_The_Thinking_Cabinet/README.md

    Enter `npm install` to get all the dependencies

 4. Create your own .env file </br>
-    Depending on the AI technology you are using (Google/OpenAi) add your `Private Keys` that you generated on either technology to this file.
+    Depending on the AI technology you are using (Google/OpenAI) add your `Private Keys` that you generated on either technology to this file.

 5. Start the React App </br>
-   Enter `npm start` to start d
+   Enter `npm start` to start

 <!-- FEATURES AND FUNCTIONALITY-->